micmejia/bible-dump/NKJV/Mark/Mark 12.md

 Therefore still having one son, his beloved, he also sent him to them last, saying, 'They will respect my son.'

 ###### 7
-But those [^c]vinedressers said among themselves, 'This is the heir.
+But those vinedressers said among themselves, 'This is the heir.
 Come, let us kill him, and the inheritance will be ours.'

 ###### 8
 So they took him and killed _him_ and cast _him_ out of the vineyard.